How to apply for courses through VTAC

 1. Register for a VTAC user account

 Before you can apply for courses, you must register with VTAC.
-If you registered any time before August 2015 you will need to register again.
-If you haven't registered yet, see How to register a VTAC user account.
+Registrations for 2017 course applications open in August.
+See How to register a VTAC user account.

 2. Log in